 Recent changes in federal law shifted responsibility for the cost of intercity passenger rail operations under 750 miles in length entirely to the states.
 Washington and Oregon are now responsible for the full operating cost of the Cascades Intercity Passenger Rail Service.
 This means the states incur additional costs, but it also allows the states to take a stronger, more active role in management of the service to control costs.

 In recognition of the increased costs the state has absorbed for intercity passenger rail, the Legislature directed WSDOT to analyze the Amtrak operating agreement and find cost saving alternatives.
-We are identifying opportunities for cost reduction and developing priorities based on what will generate the best value relative to the resources required.
+WSDOT is identifying opportunities for cost reduction and developing priorities based on what will generate the best value relative to the resources required.
 Some cost management strategies are already underway or can be implemented in the coming year; others will be addressed in future agreements with Amtrak.
-As part of these efforts, WSDOT issued a Request for Information to gather information from providers of rail services about service delivery options to provide more convenient, rapid, and reliable intercity passenger rail service between Vancouver, British Columbia and Eugene, Oregon.
+As part of these efforts, WSDOT issued a Request for Information to providers of rail services about service delivery options to provide more convenient, rapid and reliable intercity passenger rail service between Vancouver, British Columbia and Eugene, Oregon.
 Thirteen respondents (pdf 154 kb) provided information in response.

 The purpose of the RFI is for industry to explore ideas about strategies to manage costs and revenues for the Cascades Intercity Passenger Rail Service.
 These submittals are not proposals to deliver the service but will be used to identify potential improvements to the Cascades Intercity Passenger Rail Service that may be implemented in the future.
 No contract will be issued from any information provided as part of this RFI.
 Responses were due Wednesday, April 30.
-Information gleaned through respondent interviews will help us shape our action plan for next year.
+Information gleaned through respondent interviews helped WSDOT shape the 2015 Rail Division Action Plan for next year.

 Want to ride the train?
 Visit www.amtrakcascades.com/ to plan a trip, view schedules, and make a reservation.
 For fares and reservations, you can also call 1-800-USA-Rail.